Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 Listing beneficiaries on your retirement accounts, life insurance policies, and bank accounts ensures that if something happens to you, your money will be distributed to those you designate.
 Otherwise, your loved ones will need to go through probate, a court-supervised legal process, to become a personal representative of your estate, and this requires extra time and money.
 Click here to learn more.

-9) Consider a 529 College Choice plan for your children.
+9) Consider an Indiana529 Direct plan for your children.

 If you’re starting a family or already have children, a 529 plan is a great, tax-advantaged method to pay for their education.
 Click here to learn more.